DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 ### Controlling the Application

-- Move camera: left mouse button + WSADQE
+- *Move camera*: left mouse button + WSADQE
-- Move light:  right mouse button
+- *Move light*:  right mouse button

 You can also change the following parameters:
-- Num bounces - the number of bounces in each path
+- *Num bounces* - the number of bounces in each path
-- Show only last bounce - render only the last bounce in the path
+- *Show only last bounce* - render only the last bounce in the path
-- Samples per frame - the number of light paths to take each frame
+- *Samples per frame* - the number of light paths to take each frame for each pixel
-- Light intensity, width, height and color - control different light parameters
+- *Light intensity*, *width*, *height* and *color* - different light parameters